thevermeer/pg_ts_semantic_headline/README.md

 # PostgreSQL Full-text Search and Semantic ts_headline functionality
+## Abstract
+We explore a series of methods for improving the way that postgreSQL's ts_headline function resepects the semantics of phrase matching.

+In the process, we uncover a method for replacing ts_headline that, when implemented using pre-computed columns, performs over 10 times faster than the built-in function.

+## Purpose
 The purpose of this repository is to document some issues encountered with using PostgreSQL full-text search to display highlighted search results to the user, and propose a solution that is expressed firstly as PGSQL user-defined functions (UDFs).
 The goal of creating this functionality is to demonstrate the value to the PostgreSQL community of correcting the ts_headline function to better reflect the actual semantics of the full-text search operators used for index lookup.
 From that, the goal is to introduce better ts_headline semantics into the postgresql source code.
 To get there, let's first outline the current issues and create a few UDFs to address the issue and illuminate the value of the improvements.

 ## Preamble